Sidh-Sharma/LMS_Transfer_between_RDBMS_using_Gilhari/reveng/README.md

 - You may manually modify the reverse engineered files as per your needs.
 For example, you may remove/modify some attributes of the generated class and their mappings.

 - You may compile the reverse engineere classes with a script like compile.cmd file.

-- You may run the JDXDemo GUI program using the script file JDXDemo.bat.
-The configuration information about the classes for the JDXDemo program is specified in the comgig\JDXDemo.config file.